-The sentiment of hurt pride in Russia helped Putin to rally the nation around his aggressive foreign policy course.
-Due to a series of distressing political developments, the last three decades have not been easy for Russians as a nation: the fiasco of the war campaign in Afghanistan, collapse of the economy and social disorder in the first years of Post-Soviet period and embarrassing events in the Chechnya theater have left a scar on Russian national pride.
-The rapid integration of the Central European and Baltic States into the Euro-Atlantic community and disregard of Russia’s views on the Kosovo conflict have further contributed to aggravating the bitter feelings of Russians.
+The sentiment of indignant pride about the “foregone glory” of the historical Russia, helped Putin to rally the Russians around his aggressive foreign policy course.
+Due to a series of distressing political developments, the last three decades have not been easy for Russians: unsuccessful war campaign in Afghanistan, collapse of the economy and social disorder of the post-Soviet transition period, rapid integration of the Central European and Baltic States into the Euro-Atlantic community and disregard of Russia’s views on the Kosovo conflict have further contributed to aggravating the bitter feelings of Russians.

-This feeling of wounded Russian pride explains why Putin’s popularity ratings peaked in 2000 when he burned Chechnya to the ground to suppress the movement for self-determination, in 2008 when he invaded Georgia to support the movement for self-determination in South Ossetia and Abkhazia, and now when he has annexed the territory of a sovereign state.
+This feeling of wounded Russian pride explains why Putin’s popularity ratings peaked in 2000 when he launched a major military offensive in Chechnya to suppress the movement for self-determination, in 2008 when he invaded Georgia to support the movement for self-determination in South Ossetia and Abkhazia, and now when he has annexed the territory of a sovereign state.
 In each of these instances, Putin’s administration has played on a damaged sense of national pride for his personal ambitions.

 Putin was brought to power by Boris Yeltsin, whose main expectation was that Putin would continue the transition process to a capitalist market, while protecting the financial interests of Yeltsin and his closest associates.
 Yeltsin left the Kremlin, on New Year’s Eve of 1999, handing the power over to the Prime-Minister Putin, who was appointed to that position only a few months earlier.
 However, Yeltsin’s popularity ratings were very low and Putin had yet to win the presidential elections that were coming up in only nine months.